 Annual land and stock returns FAQs

-At Local Land Services, we receive many questions about the annual return of land and stock for landowners.
+At Local Land Services, we receive many questions about Annual Land and Stock Returns from landowners.

-Your annual return help us to protect our primary industries from pests and diseases by building a statewide picture of agricultural land use and livestock numbers.
+Your annual return helps us to protect our primary industries from pests and diseases by building a statewide picture of agricultural land use and livestock numbers.

 What dates do I need to remember?